There are around half a million small businesses being created every month. That’s in the US alone.

 So far we’ve been discussing tactics that require you to put in a lot of work and create your own content and campaigns.
 But what if you could get others to do this for you?

 That’s where affiliate marketing comes in.
 By creating a network of affiliates, you can get them to promote your products and give them a commission in return.
 The beauty of this is you’re only paying them if they bring you customers, so unless you get the math wrong you can’t lose money here.

 To make things easier, use an affiliate marketing software.
 This will give you the tools to sign on affiliates and track their performance.
 Each affiliate gets a unique link that they can share with their followers.
 The software will then track how many people purchase your product with that link and automatically pay out the affiliate.

 The important thing is to just start.
 Set aside some time, pick one of the strategies, and put them in place.
-Once you’ve got the systems set up, and the groundwork done, you automate the repeatable steps using the softwares I’ve suggested, and outsource the manual stuff.
+Once you’ve got the systems set up, and the groundwork done, you automate the repeatable steps using the software I’ve suggested and outsource the manual stuff.